A Survey on Deep Learning Event Extraction: Approaches and Applications: Event Extraction Corpus

 \subsection{Sentence-level}

-\textbf{Automatic Content Extraction (ACE) \cite{DBLP:conf/lrec/DoddingtonMPRSW04}.} The ACE 2005 is the most widely-used dataset in event extraction.
+\myparagraph{Automatic Content Extraction (ACE) \cite{DBLP:conf/lrec/DoddingtonMPRSW04}} The ACE 2005 is the most widely-used dataset in event extraction.
 It contains a complete set of training data in English, Arabic, and Chinese for the ACE 2005 technology evaluation.
 The corpus consists of various types of data annotated for entities, relationships, and events by the Language Data Alliance (LDC).
-It contains 599 documents, which are annotated with 8 event types, 33 event subtypes, and 35 argument roles.
-A total of 8 event types and 33 seed types are defined in the automatic content extraction dataset ACE 2005 \footnote{https://catalog.ldc.upenn.edu/LDC2006T06}.
-At present, these 33 subtypes are used in most event extraction events.
+It includes 599 documents with 8 event types, 33 event subtypes, and 35 argument roles \footnote{https://catalog.ldc.upenn.edu/LDC2006T06}.

-\textbf{Text Analysis Conference Knowledge base Filling (TAC KBP).} TAC Knowledge Base Population KBP aims to develop and evaluate technologies for populating knowledge bases from unstructured text.
-As a standalone component task in KBP, the goal of TAC KBP event tracking (from 2015 to 2017) is to extract information about the event so that it is suitable for input into the knowledge base.
-The trajectory includes an event block task for detecting and linking events, and an event parameter (EA) task for extracting event parameters and linking parameters belonging to the same event.